-- 39. The Committee shall: - (a) review with the external auditor and management and recommend to the Board for approval the annual audited financial statements and notes relating thereto and management's discussion and analysis accompanying such financial statements, the Company's annual report and any financial information of the Company contained in any prospectus or information circular of the Company; and - (b) review with the external auditor and management each set of interim unaudited financial statements and notes related thereto and management's discussion and analysis accompanying such financial statements and any other disclosure documents or regulatory filings of the Company containing or accompanying financial information of the Company.
+- 40. The Committee shall review with the external auditor and management and recommend to the Board for approval: - (a) the annual audited financial statements and notes relating thereto and management's discussion and analysis accompanying such financial statements, the Company's annual report, if any, and any financial information of the Company contained in any prospectus or information circular of the Company; and - (b) each set of interim unaudited financial statements and notes related thereto and management's discussion and analysis accompanying such financial statements and any other disclosure documents or regulatory filings of the Company containing or accompanying financial information of the Company.